Astronomy is the study of the physical universe, from the Earth and the solar system to galaxies at the edge of the cosmos.

-In first year you will survey the observable universe on all scales – from planets through stars and galaxies to cosmology – and gain a basic understanding of the core theoretical and observational principles of modern astronomy.
+You will survey the observable universe on all scales: from planets through stars and galaxies to cosmology; and gain a basic understanding of the core theoretical and observational principles of modern astronomy.

 Years 3, 4 and 5

-There is an opportunity to take an MSci degree which explores astronomy topics in greater depth.
-In the final year of the MSci degree you will carry out an individually supervised project, working at the cutting edge of international research.
+There is an opportunity to take an MSci degree, which explores astronomy topics in greater depth and includes an individually supervised project working at the cutting edge of international research.

 Academic entry requirements